 Editor’s Note: This article was originally written in June, 2018 when I discovered Cobra Kai season 1 after its initial release on YouTube.
 I then wrote this article and leveraged it land my dream job editing this show.
-I have since edited Seasons 2 & 3 of this series, and I’m also an associate producer.
+I have since edited Seasons 2-5 of this series, and I’m also an associate producer.

 Interested in learning how I landed my dream job editing Cobra Kai even though I didn’t know any of the producers or directors?